 The MDE-LIO BVI Support Team was created to help develop competent, informed, and knowledgeable teachers of students who are visually impaired (TVIs), teacher consultants of students who are visually impaired (TCVIs), and certified orientation and mobility specialists (COMS) in Michigan schools.

 Through this program, novice school personnel serving students who are Blind/Visually Impaired (BVI) are paired with experienced teachers and COMS as they gain experience in the field.
-This program is provided at no cost to districts or individuals.
+This program is offered at no cost to districts or individuals.

 Need for Support

-- Work with students ages birth to 26 who have a wide range of visual, cognitive, and physical abilities
+- work with students ages birth to 26 who have a wide range of visual, cognitive, and physical abilities

-- Must be able to interact successfully with parents, teachers, health professionals, and administrators who may be unfamiliar with the needs of this population
+- must be able to successfully interact with parents, teachers, health professionals, and administrators who may be unfamiliar with the needs of students who are BVI

-- Must have well-developed organizational skills to meet the demands of a fast-paced job that requires flexibility and creativity with unique students, learning environments, and schedules
+- must have well-developed organizational skills to meet the demands of a fast-paced job that requires flexibility and creativity with unique students, learning environments, and schedules

 Who is Eligible

-- Are in their first year as a TVI/TCVI or COMS
+- first year TVI, TCVI, or COMS

-- Recently transferred from another state
+- recently transferred from another state

-- Recently returned to the visual impairment (VI) field after more than five years
+- recently returned to the visual impairment (VI) field after more than five years

 What is Provided

-- Conducting evaluations
+- conducting evaluations

-- Providing direct instruction and consultations
+- instruction and consultation

-- Teaching areas of the expanded core curriculum (ECC)
+- the expanded core curriculum

-- Scheduling daily plans and keeping records
+- scheduling daily plans and keeping records

-- Informal observations and supportive feedback
+- informal observations and supportive feedback

-Support Team Project Consultant Lynn Pensari is also available for phone or in-person meetings with administrators and teachers to share information and respond to individual needs for support.
+Novice school personnel participating in the Support Team program are encouraged to participate in professional development activities offered by MDE-LIO.
+Support Team Project Consultant Lynn Pensari is also available for phone or in-person meetings to share information and respond to individual needs for support.

 How to Request Support

-- MDE-LIO will approve or deny the request:
+- MDE-LIO will approve or deny the request.